oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > **Informative comment**
 >
-> Where a packet is discarded without being sent, the Gateway could place the discarded packet on a 'dead letter queue' or perform other diagnostic
+> Where a packet is discarded without being sent, the Gateway could take some diagnostic action including alerting the Server administrator.
+Such
-> action.
-Such actions are outside the scope of this specification.
+> actions are outside the scope of this specification.

 #### 3.1.4.8 Client Identifier (ClientID)